Cheesehead: Background

-Other uses

 During World War II, German soldiers mockingly referred to the Dutch as cheeseheads because of the Netherlands' extensive dairy farming industry.
 The Dutch term kaaskop, literally "cheese head", is considered a profanity to refer to a person as stupid or dense.

 In the 1969 novel Papillon, the term was used to describe the unsophisticated jurors who voted to convict the main character.

 Cheesehead hat

-Rose Bruno first saw a cardboard "Cheesehead" hat at a Milwaukee Brewers vs. Chicago White Sox game in Chicago in 1987 worn by fellow Milwaukeean Amerik Wojciechowski.
+Rose Bruno first saw a cardboard "Cheesehead" hat at a Milwaukee Brewers versus Chicago White Sox game in Chicago in 1987, worn by fellow Milwaukeean Amerik Wojciechowski.
 Ralph Bruno later made the first one out of foam while he was cutting up his mother's couch.
 It was made popular by centerfielder Rick Manning, who saw the hat while playing.
 Bruno started a multi-million-dollar business to sell the hats as novelties.
 The "Cheesehead" trademark is owned by Foamation, Inc. of St. Francis, Wisconsin, which began manufacture of the wearable, foam "Cheesehead" in 1987.
 Along with the original Cheesehead "wedge", Foamation has made other similar "cheese" apparel, including baseball caps, cowboy hats, and earrings.
 In 2023, Bruno sold Foamation to the Green Bay Packers, making the Cheesehead official Packers merchandise.

 The Cheesehead gained attention in 1995, when Packers fan Frank Emmert Jr. was flying on a private plane back to Wisconsin after attending a Packers game against the Cleveland Browns and the plane crashed due to ice accumulation.
 Emmert suffered a broken ankle and other minor injuries but was saved from further serious injury when he used his Cheesehead for protection in the crash.
-In 2013, sports fans of Chicago replied to their rivals by wearing cheese graters.

 Cheesehead hats have evolved beyond sports to become a cultural and political symbol of Wisconsin.
 Notably, Wisconsin delegates wore Cheesehead hats at both the 2024 Republican National Convention and the 2024 Democratic National Convention to represent their state.

+In response to the Cheeseheads, fans of opposing teams have worn graters.
+A foam cheese grater hat from Foam Party Hats garnered national attention in 2025 when Chicago Bears receiver D. J. Moore wore one to celebrate defeating their rival, leading to an influx of orders and revitalized business for the company.
+Foam Party Hats previously made a cheesehead hat before receiving a cease and desist from the Packers, which encouraged owner Miguel Rojas to create the grater in response.
+In 2025, just before the Philadelphia Eagles visited Lambeau Field to play the Packers, the Philadelphia Cream Cheese brand began selling giant sticks of their cream cheese as hats for Eagles fans to wear, known as "Phillyheads".